LandscapeCombinator/LandscapeCombinator/README.md

   You should see your landscape appear in your editor.
 * Go to the `Landscape Mode` of Unreal Engine in order to paint the landscape.
 You can use the basic landscape material `MI_Landscape` provided by the plugin, which as an auto layer called `Mix` (with adjustable snow, grass, cliff, and road materials).
+* If you have created several landscapes that overlap, for instance a large one with few details, and a small one with many details, you can press the `Dig` button on the small landscape to make a hole in the large landscape in the rectangle where they overlap.

 ### Technical Notes